The number of people living full or part-time in RVs is growing by leaps and bounds every year.

-Well by living in an RV you have just given yourself the chance to live virtually anywhere you want, with any view you can imagine.
-Freedom is huge part of RV living, and the freedom to pick your view, and change it as often as you like is an amazing thing.
+Well, by living in an RV you have just given yourself the chance to live virtually anywhere you want, with any view you can imagine.
+Freedom is a huge part of RV living, and the freedom to pick your view, and change it as often as you like is an amazing thing.

 Minimalism is a necessary part of living in an RV.
-Without giant closets and extra rooms to store all that stuff you might need one day, you will be forced to adapt a minimalist lifestyle.
+Without giant closets and extra rooms to store all that stuff you might need one day, you will be forced to adopt a minimalist lifestyle.

-For most people it doesn’t take long to realize just how little stuff they actually need to live, and live well.
+For most people, it doesn’t take long to realize just how little stuff they actually need to live and live well.

 An incredible thing happens when you shed all that extra stuff.
 Inevitably you start to focus less on things and more on experiences, which leads to a happier, more fulfilled you!

-8. Make New Friends
+8. Make new friends

 RVing tends to be a social lifestyle.
 It’s easy to meet people while walking the dog around the campground, or your chat with your neighbors around the campfire.

-Often these casual meetings turn into long lasting friendships as people bond over the type of RV they own, or the activities they like to pursue.
+Often these casual meetings turn into long-lasting friendships, as people bond over the type of RV they own or the activities they like to pursue.

 In addition to making new friends, living in an RV makes it easy to visit distant friends and relatives.